 Billy Bob Thornton plays a mall Santa who, along with his "elf" (Tony Cox), robs department stores blind each Christmas Eve.
 Bad Santa!
 But if that weren't bad enough, this Santa is an alcoholic misanthropist who, other than booze and anal sex, has nothing to live for.
 Enter a lonely little boy, the sort you usually see in these "sad… read more!

 At first, it seems surprising that this would be one of the few actual successes during Hollywood's worst box office summer on record.
-First of all, there hasn't been much interest in the Batman character after Joel Schumacher's horrible Batman Forever and Batman and Robin frittered away the goodwill that Tim Burton's first two Batman movies earned.
-(In retrospect, Burton's… read more!
+First of all, there hasn't been much interest in the Batman character after Joel Schumacher's horrible Batman and Robin frittered away the goodwill that Tim Burton's Batman movies earned.
+(In retrospect, Burton's films weren't that good either.)… read more!

 Veteran crime director Fukasaku's sixtieth(!) feature has been met with great controversy in its native Japan for its subject matter, and with good reason: The story takes place in an alternate-reality Japan where, as a response to growing teenage violence, the government has set up a system wherein high school students chosen at random are sent to a remote island… read more!